 - Intervention in conventional customer processes: The more the digital solution alters existing customer processes and interactions, the more likely a dedicated sales force is required.

-As described in part 1 of this series, digital solutions can be classified into six categories: Digital machine options, digital systems, software platforms, process optimization software, digitally enhanced services, and digital consulting.
+Digital solutions can be classified into six categories: Digital machine options, digital systems, software platforms, process optimization software, digitally enhanced services, and digital consulting.
 We analyzed multiple solutions from each category, along with the features, target segments, and customer benefits that shape the sales approach.